-Club Rebuilding Award - The Club Rebuilding Award recognizes Lions who were instrumental in rebuilding an existing club, or bringing a canceled or status quo club back to active and viable status.
+Club Rebuilding Award - The Club Rebuilding Award recognizes Lions who were instrumental in rebuilding an existing club, or bringing a cancelled or status quo club back to active and viable status.
 To qualify, the district must submit a completed Club Rebuilding Award Nomination Form.
 The award cannot be awarded to the district governor.
-Specific requirements for the award can be found on the LCI website.